AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 On the other hand, to attempt to track all these metrics suggested below, is itself probably unwise too.
 It's probable that you already use, at least, a few of these metrics.
 But if you read the below and find some metrics that would be beneficial to your workplace, choose 2 or 3, and go from there.
 The below is not a prescription, so please don't treat it as such.
 Treating this as a prespription will likely cause more issues that you're currently experiencing :).

+Metrics are not the panacea of the determination of team success.
+They are simply guides and points for consideration and should always be treated as such.
+Simply saying that one is healthy because their heart rate is low at rest is most certainly not a sign of perfect health.
+An economy with a very low rate of unemployment says nothing of productivity.
+Likewise, metrics in software, of productivity say, are firstly, vague indicators, and secondly don't capture the full picture of team 'goodness'.

 In addition, it's worth noting the importance of educating stakeholders on the appropriate use of these metrics.
 This educational effort should target the functions, departments, or groups that actively consume these metrics.
-Information radiators as metrics is the concept to pursue.
+Metrics as "Information radiators" is the concept to pursue.
 This is in stark contrast to utilising them as punitive tools to admonish teams with.

 And lastly; many of these metrics aren't necessarily publishable on a dashboard as are, say, Key Services metrics.
-The Communication metrics, for example, aren't well suited to publication.
-The Project burndown, however, is something that should be posted to the team and wider.
+The [Communication metrics](#communication), for example, aren't well suited to publication.
+The [Project burndown](#project-burndown---daily-chart), however, is something that should be posted to the team and wider.
 Consider your approach carefully through the lens of incentivasation - beware what you incentivise as you may just get what you're asking for.

-## What is a High Performing team?

-The definition of High Performance team is a team that has a high level of productivity and resilience.

-Achieving Results: The primary characteristic of a high-performing team is its ability to deliver tangible and measurable results that align with the organisation's goals and objectives.
-These results often surpass expectations and reflect the team's effectiveness.

-Efficiency and Productivity: High-performing teams are known for their efficiency and productivity.
-They accomplish tasks in a timely manner without sacrificing quality.
-The team's output is consistently high, and members work together seamlessly to optimize their workflow.

-Well practiced and dynamic: High-performing teams are able to handle unfamiliar tasks with confidence, curiosity, and fervour.
-They have the breadth of experience and are practiced in the patterns of both success and failure such that they are able to apply these patterns alongside their wisdom to achieve a successful result.

-Adaptability: High-performing teams are adaptable and can navigate challenges and changes effectively.
-They respond quickly to new information, shifting priorities, and unforeseen obstacles, maintaining a focus on achieving their goals despite external pressures.

-Continuous Improvement: A commitment to continuous improvement is a hallmark of high-performing teams.
-They actively seek ways to enhance their processes, performance, and outcomes.
-Feedback is valued, and the team is open to making adjustments for better results.

-Effective Communication: Communication is clear, open, and frequent within high-performing teams.
-Team members share information, ideas, and feedback openly.
-This effective communication ensures that everyone is on the same page and working towards common goals.

-Collaboration and Teamwork: High-performing teams excel in collaboration.
-Members work together cohesively, leveraging each other's strengths and skills.
-There is a strong sense of unity, and individuals are willing to support one another to achieve shared objectives.

-Leadership: Strong leadership is crucial for high-performance.
-Leaders within the team inspire, motivate, and guide members toward success.
-They provide direction, set clear expectations, and foster a positive team culture.

-Commitment to Quality: High-performing teams prioritize quality in their work.
-They pay attention to detail, strive for excellence, and take pride in delivering high-quality outcomes.
-This commitment to quality sets them apart from average teams.

-Innovation and Creativity: These teams are not afraid to think outside the box.
-They encourage innovative thinking and creativity, fostering an environment where new ideas are welcomed, and members feel empowered to explore unconventional solutions.

-Positive Team Culture: A positive and supportive team culture is a key defining factor.
-High-performing teams value diversity, treat each other with respect, and create an inclusive environment where everyone feels valued and appreciated.

-Some useful Team metrics include:
+## Features: Preparation and Completion

-## Ready Work: The beginning of the funnel
+### Amount of Ready work: The beginning of the funnel

-**Amount of Ready work**:

 _Metric: How many weeks of ready work are in your backlog?
 Approximately 2-4 weeks of ready work is good._

 I very much like this metric because it is often a good indicator of healthy productivity, and that teams know what their immediate goals are.
 Work not being deemed as Ready will be implemented less efficiently, and less accurately than otherwise.

-Ready work means that a feature is understood by the development team such that they can implement it without guesswork; workflows and their nuances are understood, UX is ready, Product has explained the requirements, the use cases, the key Personas, and also the value of the feature.
+Ready work means that a feature is understood by the development team such that they can implement it without guesswork; workflows and their nuances are understood, UX is ready, the requirements are understood, the use cases, the key Personas, and also the value of the feature.
 Ultimately it is up to the team to determine what ready means to them and negotiate this with the Product Owner/Manager while ensuring that the departmental goals and business strategy are honoured.
+A useful question "Why is this piece of work useful to the client?" can help to uncover work readiness.

 >Productivity is downstream of work readiness.

 >Quality is downstream of work readiness.

 If a team exhibits low productivity, it is advisable to look first at the 'the beginning of the funnel'.
 This is a rule of thumb I will employ often.
 The same stands true for quality.
-Remember, not all teams are the same; some deal well with the uncertainty of 'less-ready' work.
-But many definitely do not.
+Remember, not all teams are the same; some deal well with the uncertainty of 'less-ready' work, but many definitely do not.
 This is why 'ready' should be negotiated on a per-team basis.

+Can you begin work that is not well understood?
+Yes, you can.
+Although typically unintentional, this is a very common approach.
+The down-side of this is that it will likely increase your development time.
+This is not an invitation to step back to waterfall development, but it is an invitation to ensure that you and your team understand the intention, the scope, the requirements, of your feature increment before you get your tools out and start building.

 But how much ready work is necessary?
-Just enough - enough so that the team know that they can progress on to the next set of work-items and have a quick conversation to clarify some fine-grained detail, and then begin the implementation in ernest.
+Just enough - enough so that the team know that they can progress on to the _next set of work-items_ and have a quick conversation to clarify some fine-grained detail, and then begin the implementation in ernest.
 Work items further out on the scheduling timeline don't need to be, and shouldn't be, super-refined.
 Think of Work Readiness as a narrowing scope where the nearer the scheduled work item gets to the current iteration, the more refined it should be.
 Having all items in a backlog ready is not much better than zero items in the backlog ready; the problem is different, but both cases cause great innefficiencies and delays.

 If you have no items in your current iteration that are deemed ready, your immediate job should be to ensure that these items are ready.
-It is likely that this is the most important thing that can be done to ensure productivity and accuracy.
+It is likely that this is the most important and useful thing that can be done to ensure productivity and accuracy.

 How ready are your teams?
 Count the total items in the current iteration and determine which of these items are/were Ready.
 All items in the current iteration should be ready (although for teams that prefer, they could refine thier work on a weekly basis in order to keep the information more current and pertinent).
 A further 2 weeks should be nearly ready and planned, and a further month or two should be scheduled, but not completely ready.